 Sulis Minerva found at site of ancient Roman baths in England.

-Some Roman bath houses were built on the site of natural hot springs known for their healing properties and it is clear from both writings and the many votive offerings found in excavations that the water, often as hot as forty-six degrees Centigrade, and the healing were thought to be the work of the gods.
+Some Roman bath houses were built on the site of natural hot springs known for their healing properties.
+It's clear from both writings and the many votive offerings found in excavations that the water, often as hot as 46C, and the healing were thought to be the work of the gods.

 Most ancient Roman baths, however, were places of entertainment rather than worship.